learn-internet-of-things/learn-internet-of-things.github.io/page/hardware/03-planning.md

 Cadence, that is the new name of the Tensilica processors manufacturer, declares them as "based on an industry-standard architecture" and "smaller than the ARM7 or Cortex-M3 cores" based on the chosen manufacturing process.
 Absolute values for the provided memory are hard to find.
 The chip possibly includes 64 KB of instruction RAM, 96 KB of data RAM and 64 KB of ROM.
-Aroung 50 KB of these are accessible in heap and data section when ESP8266 is working under the station mode and is connected to the router.
+Around 50 KB of these are accessible in heap and data section when ESP8266 is working under the station mode and is connected to the router.
 The ROM is not programmable, therefore, user programs must be stored in an external SPI flash that can have a size up to 16 MB (128 Mbit).

 Furthermore the chip has 16 GPIO's that are multiplexed with other functions like PWM, SDIO, SPI, UART or I2S.